gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 bootstrap things and then for the target to have the "real" implementations of everything.

-## Roadmap for implementing cold bootstrapping
+## Road map for implementing cold bootstrapping

 1. Define macros named according to the clever things PCL does for early/late definition of functions